Botalfredo/CellScan/README.md

-# CellScan-
+# CellScan
-CellScan is an advanced, open-source application for biological image analysis, designed to help researchers and professionals in biology, healthcare, and biotechnology efficiently detect, analyze, and quantify cells in microscopic images.
+CellScan is an open-source biological image analysis application designed to help researchers and biology professionals efficiently detect, analyse and quantify cells in microscopic images.

 ## Features